How do you receive your salary? By a transfer to your bank account?

 This is certainly going to change, and I think developing countries are in many ways showing how a financial ecosystem could look if designed without boundaries – or after fintechs have disrupted the market.

-For wages and utility bills, cash is still king – but the throne is shaking
+For wages and utility bills, in some places cash is still king – but the throne is shaking

 Whereas for citizens of developed countries it is pretty normal to just wire funds or use their bank account to pay for school tuition or utility bills, this still is not the case for many developing nations.